 Key Timeline of Events

-Understanding Web & App Activity Settings
+Understanding Web & App Activity (WAA) Settings

 The WAA feature, introduced by Google to enhance user experience, allows the company to store user data such as: